Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/CSharp/README.md

 use the endpointID in below command.

 ### query endpoint status.
-dotnet CustomVoice-API.Core.dll endpoint getbyid subscriptionKey <YourSpeechKey> hostURI https://eastus.customvoice.api.speech.microsoft.com/ endpointid <YourEndpointID>
+dotnet CustomVoice-API.Core.dll endpoint getbyid subscriptionKey <YourSpeechKey> hostURI https://<YourRegion>.customvoice.api.speech.microsoft.com/ endpointid <YourEndpointID>

 ### do some work using the endpoint.
 For example, you can synthesize a file with multiple lines with multiple threads.

 ### delete the endpoint
-dotnet  CustomVoice-API.Core.dll endpoint delete subscriptionKey a8a1a9413a1b46a39484ace7244f3e83 hostURI https://eastus.customvoice.api.speech.microsoft.com/ endpointid <YourEndpointID>
+dotnet  CustomVoice-API.Core.dll endpoint delete subscriptionKey <YourSpeechKey> hostURI https://<YourRegion>.customvoice.api.speech.microsoft.com/ endpointid <YourEndpointID>